dept/dtnl-dept-react-setup/docs/pages/index.md

 - A web.config has been added to allow the project to be hosted on a Windows server through ISSNode
 - A generic robots.txt has been added that disallows EVERY bot, it is removed in the azure-pipelines.yml on the main branch

+## Nextra Docs module

+This docs module is based on Nextra.
+Check out [their website](https://nextra.vercel.app/) for more information on its usage.